-Overall, this GPS supports the continued development of high-quality connections between New Zealand's key areas of production, processing, and export, and allows our urban areas to be well connected and accessible.
+Overall, this revised GPS continues to support the development of high-quality connections between New Zealand's key areas of production, processing, and export.
+It also enhances our efforts to ensure our urban areas are well connected and accessible.

 By maintaining this focus, GPS 2015 will make a strong contribution to the development of a safe, modern, and efficient transport system that is accessible to all New Zealanders.